When my grandson was still a toddler, I used to greet him with "How ya doin', Rascal?"

 A palmetto tree was later added to his flag, representing the relatively crude walls (palmetto tree trunks) first constructed under his command.

-Of course, no trip to Charleston would be com
+Of course, no trip to Charleston would be complete without

 Sunday, August 14, 2011